grafit-off/ieanspin/README.md

 Create responsive and adaptive landing page according to the design in Figma

 ### 📜Description
-Creating a responsive and adaptive landing page.
+A responsive and adaptive landing page.
 The site has semantic and accessible markup.
 It was decided to develop custom elements like an accordion, a slider, a smooth scroll and more.
 I used technologies such as Flexbox and Grid for the correct display of the site on different devices.

 ### 🖼Results
 1. Responsive layout for different devices